hackborn/phly/README.md

 WARNING: Currently in development, API will change.

+DOUBLE WARNING: This is currently being rewritten, is totally torn up, and close to non-functional.

 A pipeline processing framework.
 Phly has two main pieces:
 * The phly framework that manages registering and instantiating nodes, and loading and running pipelines.
 * The phly app, a lightweight application designed to make it easy to compile in additional nodes.